halbs13/Dynamics-NAV-Payroll/au-payroll-end-of-month-processing-superstream-payment-requirements.md

 [GoToTop](#superstream-payment-requirements)

-#### Super.
+## Super.
 Payment Export Reversal

 You may use this process to reverse the Superannuation Notification Report by entering the “SGC Extract Report Run Id” for the current processing month.
 The “SGC Extract Report Run Id” is located on the Superannuation Payment Export and Notification Report towards the top left hand corner of the report.
 You can only reverse the Payment process in the following conditions:

 * When you have used the Letter (.CSV) file.
 You can reverse the process up to one month after the file has been produced.
 If you have already issued the letters a letter explaining the changes you have made must be issued to the employees.
 * When you have used the Pay Advice option.
 You can only reverse the process up until you print the Pay Advices in the next pay run.

-To access the Super.
-Payment Export Reversal report,
+1. In the **Search** box, enter **Super.
+Payment Export Reversal** report, and choose the related link.
+Or go to the following menu:
 *Departments/Payroll/EOM Processing/Superannuation Processing/Super.
 Payment Export Reversal*

 |Field|	Comments|
-|SGC Extract Report Run ID| 	Enter the SGC Extract Report Run Id for the Run Id you wish to reverse.
-||The Run Id is found at the top left corner of the Superannuation Payment & Notification Report.
+|**SGC Extract Report Run ID**| 	Enter the SGC Extract Report Run Id for the Run Id you wish to reverse.
+The Run Id is found at the top left corner of the Superannuation Payment & Notification Report.

-|When you have finished entering your information, click on “OK”.
+2. When you have finished entering your information, click on **OK**.

-#### Running Super.
+### Running Super.
 Export & Notification Reversal

 The Reversing process is used to reset the reporting flags where after you have processed the transactions for reporting and wish to make changes.
 You can only reverse the transactions if you have not reported the payments to your employees by producing Pay Advices for the next payroll run or created the letter file (.CSV).
 The following steps outline the Reversal process.